 II.
-Admission through the University College - Prior to entering the engineering program, a student must complete all the requirements of the University College.
+Admission through The Freshman Academy - Prior to entering the engineering program, a student must complete all the requirements of The Freshman Academy.
 In addition, students must have maintained a minimum overall grade point average of 2.5 and completed at least the first course of calculus with a grade of "C" or better.

 III.
 Transfers from Other Institutions - Students desiring to transfer to the program must be in good academic standing at the College or University from which they are transferring.
-In addition, they must have maintained a grade point average of 2.5 or better, completed at least the first course of calculus with a grade of "C" or better, and completed the requirements of the University College at Alabama A&M University, if they transfer in fewer than 30 semester hours.
+In addition, they must have maintained a grade point average of 2.5 or better, completed at least the first course of calculus with a grade of "C" or better, and completed the requirements of The Freshman Academy at Alabama A&M University, if they transfer in fewer than 30 semester hours.